-The Board prohibits any person from falsely accusing another as a means of harassment, intimidation, or bullying.
+The Board prohibits any person from falsely accusing another as a means of retaliation or as a means of harassment, intimidation, or bullying.

 1. Pupils - Consequences and appropriate remedial action for a pupil found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
 18A:37-1 et seq., Discipline of Pupils and as set forth in N.J.A.C.
 6A:16-7.2, Short-term Suspensions, N.J.A.C.
 6A:16-7, Long-term Suspensions and N.J.A.C.
-6A:16-7.5, Expulsions.
+6A:16-7.5, Expulsions and those listed and described in the Consequences and Appropriate Remedial Action section of this Policy.

-2. School Employees - Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with pupils found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements which may include, but not be limited to, reprimand, suspension, increment withholding, or termination.
+2. School Employees - Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with pupils found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements which may include, but not be limited to, reprimand, suspension, increment withholding, or termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications.

 3. Visitors or Volunteers - Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could be determined by the school administrator after consideration of the nature, severity, and circumstances of the act, including law enforcement reports or other legal actions, removal of buildings or grounds privileges, or prohibiting contact with pupils or the provision of pupil services.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications.